tweag/ghc-proposals/proposals/0000-linear-types.rst

 then ``Bar2 :: A ->.
 B -> C``

-The definition of consuming a value in a data type exactly once must be refined to take the multiplicities of field into account:
+The definition of consuming a value in a data type exactly once must be refined to take the multiplicities of fields into account:

-- Consuming a value in a datatype is exactly once means evaluating it to head normal form and consuming its *linear* fields exactly once
+- Consuming a value in a datatype exactly once means evaluating it to head normal form and consuming its *linear* fields exactly once

 When pattern macthing a linear argument, linear fields are introduced as linear variables, and unrestricted fields as unrestricted